Daniel Chapter 9

 Satan has made it appear that Elohim has brought suffering and sorrow to the Jewish people over the centuries in retaliation for their misdeeds in general, including for the death of His Son, Yahushua.
-But in fact, it has been Satan who has been using human instruments to bring this impression upon humanity to misrepresent the character of Elohim; to have us look upon Elohim as cruel, vindictive, and arbitrary.
+But in fact, it has been Satan who has been using human instruments to bring this impression upon humanity to misrepresent the character of Elohim, to have us look upon Elohim as cruel, vindictive, and arbitrary.
 Many are the ways by which Satan has sought to misrepresent the character of Elohim to humanity.

 Revelation 1:6 tells us, "And hath made us kings and priests unto Elohim and His Father; to Him be glory and dominion forever and ever.
 Amen."
 What Elohim had initially intended but was unable to accomplish through the nation of Israel because of their unbelief and rebellion, He will achieve through His loyal and obedient people during the last days before Yahushua returns.
 Elohim's original intent was to reveal Himself through the nation of Israel.
-He will accomplish this through His chosen people, especially the 144,000, and the “great multitude” (Rev.7:9) who will prove faithful and obedient to Him in the last days.
+He will accomplish this through His chosen people, especially the 144,000, and then the “great multitude” (Rev.7:9) who will prove faithful and obedient to Him in the last days.

 Elohim had wanted to establish the nation of Israel in the Land of Promise and the city of Jerusalem forever.
 "As we have heard, so have we seen in the city of Yahuwah of hosts, in the city [Jerusalem] of our Elohim: Elohim will establish it forever.
 Selah" (Ps.
 48:8).
 Unfortunately, the Jews' unbelief and disobedience prevented this from happening.
 "Yea, they turned back and tempted Elohim, and limited the Holy One of Israel" (Ps.
 78:41, emphasis added).